Entering Belmont University

 - Obtain and complete the degree seeking application for admission.
 Indicate the desired term of enrollment and desired major.
 Submit the application and appropriate fee to the Office of Admissions.
 Submit all supporting materials as outlined in this catalog to the Office of Admissions.

 - After all application materials have been received by the Office of Admissions, they will be reviewed by the Admissions Committee after which notification of a decision or the need for additional materials will be sent.
-Acceptance to the university may be granted with stipulations that must be met for continued enrollment.
-These stipulations supercede any progression requirements outlined in the bulletin or other university documents.

 International Student Admissions